lhr-solar/BPS/Docs/source/Overview/design-overview.rst

 Board functions
 ===============

-The minion boards will be daisy-chained to minimize wire clutter from the master board.
+The minion boards will be daisy-chained to minimize wire clutter from the leader board.
 The Amperes minion board uses :term:`Shunt Resistor sensors <Shunt Resistor>` to measure the current in the high-voltage line.

 .. note::